So far in 2019, the internal revenue service (IRS) issued $142 billion worth in tax refunds.

 The easiest way to tell the difference between a ghost and a legitimate tax prepare is how they charge you.

 Ghost tax preparers aren’t the only example of unethical tax preparers.
-Here are examples of actions that prove a preparer is unethical.
+Below are even more examples of actions that prove a preparer is unethical:

 As mentioned previously, many unethical tax preparers find clients by offering the “biggest return.”

 A common method of receiving big or paying little is by claiming false income.
 Depending on your filing status, this either encompasses stating you paid too many taxes than what you paid or earned less than what you earned, resulting in paying little in taxes.